 Moreover, you should also review the content of an expired domain to assess its relevance to your business.
 This is also an excellent way to spot potential web pages where you can place your backlinks to ensure relevance and context.

-It goes without saying that you should check for grammatical and typographical errors in the content since it can affect your site’s reputation.
+It goes without saying that you should check for grammatical and typographical errors in the content since they can affect your site’s reputation.
 This is more for the benefit of your readers rather than keeping up with Google’s metrics.

 6. Use Google Trends